For more like this, see our digital government newsfeed.

 Bringing outsiders in

-Alongside its upskilling program, Digital Israel also focused on recruiting advocates for new skills directly into government.
+Alongside its upskilling program and skills platform, Digital Israel also focused on recruiting advocates for new skills directly into government.
 New hires varied from data scientists to anthropologists, brought in to rethink and redesign processes with the user at the centre.

 While there is prestige attached to working in government, moving to a government department represents a big cultural shift from the private sector.